Stocks edge lower as bank losses offset technology gains

 Investors are keeping a close watch on several economic indicators this week.
 Retail sales and industrial production data are expected Tuesday.
 Several reports that could shed more light on the housing market's health are also expected.
 Data this week could push the Federal Reserve closer to cutting interest rates at its next meeting later in July.

-DEAL OR NO DEAL?: Chipmaker Broadcom rose 2% and Symantec slumped 12.9% after CNBC reported that the companies ended negotiations over a possible deal.
+DEAL OR NO DEAL?: Chipmaker Broadcom rose 1.8% and security software maker Symantec slumped 15.4% after CNBC reported that the companies ended negotiations over a possible deal.